ZhangLabGT/LineageMap/README.md

 ## Method Overview

-1. **Clustering**: Group cells based on barcode similarity using Louvain clustering
+1. **Clone detection and clustering**: Group cells based on barcode similarity using Louvain clustering
 2. **Backbone Construction**: Build a coarse tree structure connecting cell groups
 3. **Local Refinement**: For each group, perform local search to optimize subtree topology using:
    - Barcode likelihood
    - Spatial proximity (cells closer in space are more likely to be related)
    - State transitions (following the provided state lineage network)
 4. **Tree Assembly**: Combine the backbone and refined subtrees into the final lineage tree
+5. **Ancestral state and spatial location inference** Run the likelihood function on the final tree to infer ancestral cells' spatiotemporal information.

+## Reproducibility
+1. Benchmark on simulated datasets can be found in the vignette: [SpaTedSim benchmark](vignettes/Run_benchmark.Rmd)
+2. Testing LineageMap on baseMEMOIR datasets can be found in the vignette: [baseMEMOIR test](vignettes/test_intmemoir.Rmd)

+## Method Overview

 ## License